 Under federal securities laws, the Company's directors, certain officers and persons holding more than 10% of the Common Stock of the Company are required to report, within specified due dates, their initial ownership and any subsequent changes in ownership of the Company's securities to the SEC.
-The required reporting period is two business days for most reports.
-The Company is required to describe in this proxy statement whether it has knowledge that any person required to file such report may have failed to do so in a timely manner.
-Based upon reports furnished to the Company and written representations and information provided to the Company by persons required to file reports, the Company believes that during fiscal year 2015, all such persons complied with all applicable filing requirements.
+Based upon reports furnished to the Company and written representations and information provided to the Company, the Company believes that during fiscal year 2016, all such persons complied with all applicable filing requirements, except that a late Form 4 was filed to report the exempt withholding of shares on the vesting of RSUs for Ulrich Michel, and late Forms 4 were filed to report exempt acquisitions of phantom stock pursuant to the Board of Director Deferred Compensation Plan for Eric K. Brandt, Michael J. Coleman, and Francis J. Lunger.